glappsi/speech-control/README.md

 # Speech Control

-A simple class to start and observe speech input.
+A class to handle microphone permissions, start and observe speech input.
 It also adds a simple notification which lets the user disable

 ## Usage